Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Availability_Cores/Deep_Dive_Availability_Cores_Slides.md

 Notes:

 To understand how cores divide up parachains protocol work among validators, we first need to understand how those validators are grouped.
-Validators randomly assigned to groups at start of session.
+- Validators randomly assigned to groups at start of session.
+- Group count is active validator count / max group size rounded up

 ---